These days, a trip to the dentist is fairly uneventful.

 Each of these improvements is designed to provide patients with the best clinical outcome and a degree of comfort previously unheard of.
 However, for a small percentage of patients, post-appointment pain can still crop up and linger for days or weeks on end.
-Why?

-It’s Good To Be You — Sometimes.
+It’s Good to be You — Sometimes

 The structure of your teeth, past dentistry, personal habits (like clenching and grinding), and even the durability of the blood vessels, tissues, and nerves within your teeth, play a part in whether you remain pain-free after your anesthetic wears off.

-What Can Bring About the Pain?
+What Causes the Pain?

 - Material used: When filling teeth today, many dentists tend to gravitate toward the use of composite materials.
 They’re flexible and durable, insulate the tooth from extremes in temperature, and bond so efficiently that less of the tooth needs to be removed to place the filling.
-That said, despite their proficiency in dealing with temperature, composite fillings can cause increased sensitivity when the filling is deep, or if it’s placed on an area of the tooth that experiences greater “flex.”
+That said, despite their proficiency in dealing with temperature, composite fillings can cause increased sensitivity when the filling is deep, or if it’s placed on an area of the tooth that experiences greater flex.
 For example, a filling completed along the cheek or tongue side of the mouth may hurt for longer than one completed on the biting surface, because of the unique stresses the tooth experiences at that location.

-- Pulpitis: Just as any surgeon will tell you “all surgery is risky,” all restorative work is traumatic to teeth.
+- Pulpitis: Just as any surgeon will tell you that all surgery is risky, all restorative work is traumatic to teeth.
 When a tooth requires a filling, the extended vibration and heat from the drill can cause the pulpal tissue within the tooth to swell.
 This can result in a condition known as pulpitis.
 In most cases, the swelling that results from this overstimulation is transitory, and fades as the tooth heals itself.
 Occasionally, though, the tooth fails to deal with the trauma, and the result is irreversible pulpitis.
 When this happens, the unfortunate remedy is often a root canal procedure.

 - Uneven Bite: The most common cause of pain after the placement of a filling is a “high” or uneven bite.
 This occurs when a filling placed on the biting surface of your tooth is uneven with the opposing tooth.
 When this happens, your bite might feel a bit “off.”
 The good news is, it’s not really anything to worry about.
 All you’ll have to do is revisit the dentist and they’ll smooth out the filling so it fits more naturally with its opposing tooth.